 AMGT3211 | Project Management Practicum | Practicum (2 Credits) Apply project management methodology through the management of a project on an assigned case study for the purpose of integrating information and skills learned in previous courses.
-Prerequisite(s): MGMT3211

-AMGT3230 | Strategic Planning Practicum | Practicum (2 Credits) Apply strategic planning management methodology through the management of a project on an assigned case study for the purpose of integrating information and skills learned in previous courses.
-Prerequisite(s): MGMT3230
+AMGT3230 | Strategic Planning Practicum | Practicum (2 Credits)

+Apply strategic planning management methodology through the management of a project on an assigned case study for the purpose of integrating information and skills learned in previous courses.

-AMGT4110 | Human Resources Practicum | Practicum (3 Credits) Carry out an in-depth investigation of a variety of Human Resources topics.
+AMGT4110 | Human Resources Practicum | Practicum (3 Credits)

+Carry out an in-depth investigation of a variety of Human Resources topics.
 The course will be project based; each student will identify an HR project relevant to his/her chosen field of study.
-Prerequisite(s): MGMT3220